dtrckd/pymake/Readme.md

 ### Directory Tree

+* `pymake/` code source of the models and frontends.
 * `data/` contains dataset and learning output results,
 * `results/` contains analysis and report,
-* `pymake/` code source of the models and frontends.

-Data Lookup is coded in `util/frontend_io.py` and Output Data path specification are automatically adaptated from the design of experiments.
+Data Lookup and Output Data path specification are automatically adaptated from the design of experiments.
 Note that you can specify the format of the results of each expetiments with `--format options`, see examples.

 The Results of experiments are stored in data/[specification].